 CDS projects should not be viewed as continuous funding sources and should be distinct from competitive grant opportunities at the relevant agencies.
 CDS projects should be viewed as a way to jump start an activity or get an existing project fully operable.
 CDS funding should not be expected to be a sustainable funding stream over time.

 The ability to clearly communicate how the project will execute the mission of the program account it is being requested under is essential.
-Appropriations Committee staff follow the program requirements to determine eligibility for projects.
+Projects must meet program requirements to be considered eligible.
 Program requirements are detailed further below in this document.

-Submission of an application does not guarantee that funding will be appropriated.
+Submission of an application does not guarantee that a project will be selected for funding.

 Eligible CDS Accounts